A weapons-obsessed student is facing years behind bars for planting a home-made bomb on a busy Tube train.

 Police seized a blank-firing self-loading pistol and a BB gun, both bought legally, as well as a knuckleduster and a knife which he showed off in an online video.

-He had been interested in bomb-making since the age of 10 and said that it was "something to do when he was bored".
+He had been interested in bomb-making since the age of 10 and said it was "something to do when he was bored".